draky-dev/docs/docs/reference/configuration-files.md

 ## Specification

-Any file that ends with the `dk.yml` is considered a **configuration file**.
+Any file that ends with `dk.yml` is considered a **configuration file**.
 Configuration files can be placed anywhere inside the project's `.draky` directory.

 They can have the following values: